 And then, when you get there, you have two split up into two groups.
 The men go into the ‘Public Bar’, and the women go round the side of the place to a different entrance, that takes them into the ‘Ladies Lounge.’
 You won't meet up again until you leave.

 Whichever entrance you use, inside is much the same; heaving, hot, crowded and smoky.

-The main service area is crammed, wall to wall, with bodies.
+The main service area is crammed, wall to wall.
 Everyone is drinking beer and smoking cigarettes.
 You immediately start to sweat.

 You push your way to the bar and order a round.

-People yell and argue, and there’s a lot of noise.
+People yell and argue.
 You can barely hear yourself talk.
 You are jostled as you try and edge back with the drinks, and beer slops on your pants.
-There is beer all over the floor already, and your shoes are damp.
-They stick to the ground as you try to take a step.
+There is beer all over the floor already, your feet stick to the ground as you try to take a step.